 People attempting smoking cessation experience a variety of symptoms due to the effects of nicotine addiction and nicotine withdrawal.
 For more information on symptoms, refer to symptoms of smoking cessation.

 There are many treatments and products available to help people with smoking cessation.
 These include nicotine replacement therapy and supportive behavior changes programs.
 For more information on treatment, refer to treatment of smoking cessation. ...more »

 When smokers try to quit smoking, they often experience symptoms of nicotine addiction and nicotine withdrawal.
 These include mood swings, dizziness, constipation, sleep disturbances, and headache.
 They can also include fatigue, irritability, anxiety, carvings for tobacco, hunger, tremors, and difficulty concentrating.
-The symptoms of nicotine ...more symptoms »
+The symptoms of nicotine withdrawal can be very ...more symptoms »